darealshinji/gendlopen/README.md

 be automized and find out how useful it is.

 Features:
- * no build dependencies other than a C and C++ compiler
+ * no build dependencies other than a C/C++ compiler and make
  * can generate code for C and C++
  * win32 API `LoadLibraryEx()` and POSIX `dlopen()`
  * wide and narrow characters on win32 API